Paul Walsh: Tottenham Hotspur

-Walsh was signed by Tottenham Hotspur for £500,000 in February 1988.
-He continued to drink heavily, and admitted to being a "ring leader" of a drinking culture alongside Neil Ruddock, Terry Fenwick and David Howells which was to the detriment of the club's on-field progress.
+Walsh was signed by Tottenham Hotspur for £500,000 in February 1988, just after the appointment of Terry Venables as manager.
+He continued to drink heavily and admitted to being a "ring leader" of a drinking culture alongside Neil Ruddock, Terry Fenwick and David Howells which was to the detriment of the club's on-field progress.
 He ended the 1987–88 season with one goal in 11 games for Spurs.
 He later said he was "running at 70% capacity".

 Walsh was partnered with new-signing Paul Stewart for the 1988–89 season, whilst fellow new arrival Paul Gascoigne boosted both the club's attacking potential and drinking culture.
-Spurs had a poor start to the season and were in a relegation battle by December, and only Gascoigne and Chris Waddle were creating and scoring goals.
-Walsh felt that manager Terry Venables was too easy on the players, and particularly too easy on Walsh himself who "needed someone on my case a bit more".
+Spurs had a poor start to the season and were in a relegation battle during the first half of the season, and only Gascoigne and Chris Waddle were creating and scoring goals.
+Walsh felt that manager Terry Venables was too easy on the players and particularly too easy on Walsh himself who "needed someone on my case a bit more".
 He later described the season as "just a blur" as Spurs turned their campaign around to finish in sixth place despite Walsh scoring just six goals from 32 starts and five substitute appearances.

 Venables brought Gary Lineker back from Barcelona, and Stewart was selected to be Lineker's striker partner for the 1989–90 season, leaving Walsh on the bench.
-An injury to Stewart gave Walsh the chance to win back his first team place, and he marked his return to the first team with the winning goal in a 2–1 victory over rivals Arsenal, though failed to capitalise on this performance and again was dropped.
-Later in the season he had to be taken off at half-time against Wimbledon as he had a long night of drinking with George Best the previous night.
+An injury to Stewart gave Walsh a chance to win back his first-team place, and he marked his return to the first team with the winning goal in a 2–1 victory over rivals Arsenal, though failed to capitalise on this performance and again was dropped.
+Later in the season, he had to be taken off at half-time against Wimbledon as he had a long night of drinking with George Best the previous night.
+Spurs finished third in the league that season.
 He ended the campaign with three goals from 13 starts and 18 substitute appearances.